-An air vent, as we characterize it, is something that covers a duct opening, which may regulate air flow, and ultimately is a contributory decorative element in distinguishing the residence.
-The substantively correct terminology is heat register, but over historical time air vents have metamorphosed into a commonly accepted term.
+An air vent, as we characterize it, is something that covers a duct opening, which may regulate air flow, and furthermore is ultimately a contributory decorative element in distinguishing the residence.
+The substantively correct terminology is heat register, but over historical time air vents have metamorphosed into a commonly accepted designation.
 However, to be accurate, an air vent is actually a cover that allows air to convect through an opening and is typically disconnected from an hvac heating or cooling system.
-An example would be foundation vents that allow circulation of air through a crawl area, or intake or exhaust vents associated with a fireplace, either indoor or outdoor.
+An excellent example would be foundation vents that allow circulation of air through a crawl area, or intake or exhaust vents associated with a fireplace, either indoor or outdoor.
 Alternative locations of air vents incorporate soffit vents in the eaves under a roof, in addition to areas associated with porches.
 We can provide accommodations for an individual air vent for not only the heating and cooling system application, but also for these other home locations.

 Air vents for floor locations are typically held in place simply with gravity, although there are exceptions such as when they are used in a commerical application such as a hotel and must meet ADA requirements (American With Disabilities), in which case they must be screwed to the floor.
 When laying a new wood floor one can choose either a normal surface mount air vent or a flush mount version.
 Flush mount air vents are designed so that the top of the register is completely flush with the surrounding floor surface.
 This style comes with a frame which is nailed to the sub floor and then the requisite flooring is laid all around it.
 The gut portion (the faceplate part that the air flows through) rests on a small ledge inside the frame.
 Even though it is theoretically the same thickness as the surrounding floor, the top of the register is not exactly flush with the surrounding wood flooring.
 Even each strip of flooring is not the same as the next piece of flooring at this point.
 Once the floor is laid, the contractor sands the top surface with a floor sander.
 When that is completed the top of the floor and the air vent are at exactly the same level.
 Occasionally someone will call up and tell us that their existing flush mount air vent is broken.
 That is a good case for purchasing a vent with good quality joinery in the first place.
 It is a false economy to buy a vent that is 10 percent cheaper but has bad joinery.
 To make matters worse, the existing flush mount vent had been sanded so was not the normal thickness anymore.
 So a new insert that is placed in the opening, if you can find one with the correct overall dimensions, will certainly not be the same height.
 It will be too high.
 Hopefully you won't run into this situation, but if you do then by all means do not throw away the broken unit.
 You can mail us the pieces and we can custom make one to fit that will be exactly the correct height to just drop in.successfully.